micromatch/is-glob/README.md

 ```

 ## About

 ### Related projects

-- [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
+* [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
 Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
 Assemble makes you fast at creating web projects.
 Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
-- [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+* [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
-- [update](https://www.npmjs.com/package/update): Be scalable!
+* [update](https://www.npmjs.com/package/update): Be scalable!
 Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
 Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
-- [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

 ### Building docs

-_(This document was generated by [verb-generate-readme][] (a [verb][] generator), please don't edit the readme directly.
+_(This document was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme) (a [verb](https://github.com/verbose/verb) generator), please don't edit the readme directly.
 Any changes to the readme must be made in [.verb.md](.verb.md).)_

-To generate the readme and API documentation with [verb][]:
+To generate the readme and API documentation with [verb](https://github.com/verbose/verb):

 ```sh
 $ npm install -g verb verb-generate-readme && verb